 Dr. Lof is widely published, primarily in the area of childhood speech sound disorders.
 He has presented over 50 peer-reviewed and 90 invited presentations/workshops at ASHA conventions, universities, school districts, and state and international association conventions.

-He was the keynote speaker at the annual convention of Speech Pathology Australia (2010), the Velo-Cardio-Facial Syndrome international conference (2011) and was named the Oyer Distinguished Lecturer at Michigan State University (2013).
+He was the keynote speaker at the annual convention of Speech Pathology Australia (2010), and the Velo-Cardio-Facial Syndrome international conference (2011), and was named the Oyer Distinguished Lecturer at Michigan State University (2013).
 Dr. Lof was the topic coordinator for speech sound disorders twice for ASHA conventions and has served on eight ASHA Convention Program Committees.

 He is or has been an editorial consultant for the ASHA journals.
-He was a member on ASHA’s Center for Evidence-Based Practice in Communication Disorders that conducted evidence-based systematic reviews of oral motor exercises.
+He was a member of ASHA’s Center for Evidence-Based Practice in Communication Disorders that conducted evidence-based systematic reviews of oral motor exercises.
 He was also on the communications committee of the Council on Academic Programs in Communication Sciences and Disorders (CAPCSD) and is now the Treasurer of this organization.

 Dr. Lof finished a three-year term as the Massachusetts representative on the ASHA Speech-Language Pathology Advisory Board and now serves on the Scientific and Professional Education Board of ASHA.

 Dr. Lof became a Fellow of the American Speech-Language-Hearing Association in 2012.

 Dr. Lof's research, teaching, and clinical interests primarily are with children who have speech sound disorders.
 He is involved in promoting evidence-based clinical practice, helping clinicians distinguish between pseudoscience and science.
 Recently he has been studying the lack of efficacy of using nonspeech oral motor exercises to change speech sound productions.